-Motor Vehicle Theft The theft or attempted theft of a motor vehicle.
-(Classify as motor vehicle theft all cases where automobiles are taken by persons not having lawful access even though the vehicles are later abandoned, including joyriding.)
+Motor Vehicle Theft

-Weapon Law Violations
+The theft or attempted theft of a motor vehicle.
+(Classify as motor vehicle theft all cases where automobiles are taken by persons not having vehicle theft all cases where automobiles are taken by persons not having lawful access even though the vehicles are later abandoned, including joyriding.)

-The violation of NYS laws or local ordinances dealing with weapon offenses, regulatory in nature, such as manufacture, sale, or possession of deadly weapons; carrying deadly weapons, concealed or openly; furnishing deadly weapons to minors; aliens possessing deadly weapons; and all attempts to commit any of the aforementioned.
+Weapon Law Violations The violation of NYS laws or local ordinances dealing with weapon offenses, regulatory in nature, such as manufacture, sale, or possession of deadly weapons; carrying deadly weapons, concealed or openly; furnishing deadly weapons to minors; aliens possessing deadly weapons; and all attempts to commit any of the aforementioned.

-Drug Abuse Violations
+Drug Abuse ViolationsThe violation of NYS laws or local ordinances relating to the unlawful possession, sale, use, growing, manufacturing, and making of narcotic drugs.
+The relevant substances include: opium or cocaine and their derivatives (morphine, heroin, codeine); marijuana; synthetic narcotics (Demerol, methadone); and dangerous non-narcotic drugs (barbiturates,

-The violation of NYS laws or local ordinances relating to the unlawful possession, sale, use, growing, manufacturing, and making of narcotic drugs.
-The relevant substances include: opium or cocaine and their derivatives (morphine, heroin, codeine); marijuana; synthetic narcotics (Demerol, methadone); and dangerous non-narcotic drugs (barbiturates, Benzedrine).
+Benzedrine).